h0x0er/h0x0er.github.io/docs/blog/posts/ebpf-loading.md

 ## Objective

-- to test loading of compiled eBPF program in different kernels within `Github Actions`
+- to loading of compiled eBPF program in different kernels within `Github Actions`
+    - for testing the compatibility of code on different kernels

 <!-- more -->